Feature

 The men’s record reads like a roll call of icons.
 Alfredo Binda (1927, 1930, 1932), Rik Van Steenbergen (1949, 1956, 1957), Eddy Merckx (1967, 1971, 1974), Óscar Freire (1999, 2001, 2004) and Peter Sagan (2015, 2016, 2017) each lifted the rainbow jersey three times.

-Among the current peloton, Julian Alaphilippe (2020, 2021) is a current active rider who could equal the tally of the 5 iconic riders as he has won two, respectively.
+Among the current peloton, Julian Alaphilippe (2020, 2021) and Tadej Pogačar (2024.
+2025) are the current active riders who could equal the tally of the 5 iconic riders as they have won two, respectively.

 Most wins in the ITT category at the UCI road World Championships